MariosAk/parkingmap/README.md

-# Pasthelw Parking App 🚗
+# HelpMePark Parking App 🚗

-**Pasthelw Parking** is a mobile application designed to help users find and share parking spots easily.
+**HelpMePark Parking** is a mobile application designed to help users find and share parking spots easily.
 It allows users to declare when they're leaving a spot, and others can search the area to see available parking spots in real-time.

 ---